xartaiusx/Mobile-Game-Concept/README.md

 📄 License

-This project is released under the MIT License — you are free to use, modify, and distribute it with attribution.
+This project is released under the MIT License — free to use, modify, and distribute with attribution.